CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 (The `&::` marks beginning of a comment, no need to type comments into the command line.)
 Make sure you have the [.pylintrc](https://github.com/CEITECmagnonics/SpinWaveToolkit/blob/master/.pylintrc) file in the folder from which you call [pylint].
 It is the configuration file, set up to our needs.

 After this you might want to check the changes done by [black] (easily done in GitHub Desktop) and correct any errors suggested by [pylint] and inspect failed tests from [pytest], and if you make some additional changes, do one more iteration of this process to check that everything is all right.

+### Notes on [pytest]
+Check the currently available tests in the [tests](https://github.com/CEITECmagnonics/SpinWaveToolkit/blob/master/tests) folder.
+If you think there are some SWT functionalities that are poorly tested or not tested yet at all, either make your own test and commit it to some branch/fork of SWT, or write your idea in a new [Issue](Issues) so someone else can try to implement it.